thiagowolff/litefaces-enum-i18n/README.md

 # litefaces-enum-i18n
-**litefaces-enum-i18n** is a simple utility library with enhanced support for JavaServer Faces (JSF 1.x and 2.0) enabling internationalization of enum fields.
+**litefaces-enum-i18n** is a simple utility library with enhanced support for JavaServer Faces (JSF 2.x) enabling internationalization of enum fields.
 The library provides a set of EL functions to simplify the basic tasks of translating and styling enum values in a JSF page.

 ## How to use it ?